sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 **Exercise:** Implement a rule to perform DEA using the R script provided [here](https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/main/scripts/solutions/day2/session4/workflow/scripts/DESeq2.R).

-!!! note "Information on the script to compute the table"
+??? info "Information on the script to compute the table"
     * You can download the script with `wget https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/main/scripts/solutions/day2/session4/workflow/scripts/DESeq2.R`
     * It goes in a special directory in your workflow
     * It is written in R